Fog 57°

 THE WEEK IN REVIEW

-Morris Lake was 1 inch below the top of the spillway on 5.6.13.
+Morris Lake is 4 inches below the top of the spillway.

 TSRJR